-- 1. Time away in the classroom: This is 1-3 minutes in a designated area. - 2.
-Time away in a "buddy" classroom: The child is removed from the classroom to sit in a "buddy" classroom until the teacher picks the child up, and has time to discuss the interruption.
-This enables the teacher to continue teaching and find time for the child who has continuously interrupted the lesson.
+1. Time away in the classroom: This is 1-3 minutes in a designated area.

-3. Time in the office: A student may be sent to the office to spend some time with the principal.
-A contact with the parent may be made at this point depending on the severity of the infraction.
+- 2. Time away in a "buddy" classroom: The child is removed from the classroom to sit in a "buddy" classroom until the teacher picks the child up, and has time to discuss the interruption.
+This enables the teacher to continue teaching and find time for the child who has continuously interrupted the lesson. - 3.
+Time in the office: A student may be sent to the office to spend some time with the principal.
+A contact with the parent may be made at this point depending on the severity of the infraction. - 4.
+After these three steps, children should be welcomed back to class and feel like the problem has been resolved.

-If a student is in need of more support, they may be placed on a program called Check In Check Out.
+If a specific problem persists, a student may be placed on a program called Check In Check Out.
 This program is designed to help students focus on the positive aspect of their day.
 They meet with a staff member before school to set their day on a positive note and then again at the end of the day to see how things went based on a communication sheet.
-The program has been very successful for us and the students have made great gains with the added adult connections.
+The program has been very successful for us and the kids have made great gains with the added adult attention.